djnavarro/art/content/gallery/voronoise/_index.md

 <br><br>

-Oh [voronoise](https://github.com/djnavarro/voronoise), what can I say about you?
-You were my first attempt to understand ggplot2 internals.
-You gave me the banner image for my [academic website](https://djnavarro.net) and for the [calade blog theme](https://djnavarro.github.io/hugo-calade/), my first foray into building literate programming tools.
-You made a guest appearance in my first ever [commissioned artwork](https://github.com/djnavarro/rstudiopostcard).
-I love you dearly, but the bitterness voronoise\_08 recalls never really diminishes.
+The [voronoise](https://github.com/djnavarro/voronoise) package came into existence as an attempt to understand ggplot2 internals.
+It generated the banner image for my [academic website](https://djnavarro.net) and for the [calade blog theme](https://djnavarro.github.io/hugo-calade/), has reappeared in later series and even made a guest appearance in my first ever [commissioned artwork](https://github.com/djnavarro/rstudiopostcard).
+Some of the pieces have a peculiar feel to me because I created them to express emotions about a specific event in my past.
+I'm never really sure how much of that emotion comes across to other viewers though.